 Feedback on our newly redesigned website are very welcome.
 We hope it serves your needs.

-NOTE: Offices will be partially closed until June 1st.
+NOTE: Offices will be partially closed beginning Nov.
+10 through winter.

 MIDAS Certification in Netherlands

 aMI team members in the Netherlands — Frits Schoeren and Helga Hohn – are working on the development of certification guidelines and activities.
 These will ensure that The MIDAS is used and administered faithfully for the benefit of individuals and organizations.
 Currently, the Level 4: Master Mentor guidelines are under development.

 Eric Lin And Wu-tien Wu at Psychological Publishing Company are working hard to bring the C-MIDAS simplified Chinese language version to mainland China that is valid and reliable.
 Stay tuned!